mamaggie/maggiema.rbind.io/content/authors/maggie/_index.md

 # Display name
 name: Maggie Ma

 # Username (this should match the folder name)
 title: Maggie Ma
 authors:
 - maggie

 # Is this the primary user of the site?
 superuser: true

-bio: I'm a statistician, map enthusiast, and life-long learner who loves generating data-driven insights and creative visualizations.
+bio: My interests include predictive modeling, machine learning, spatial statistics, and data visualization.

 education:
   courses:
   - course: BSc in Statistics, Human Geography, and GIS
     institution: University of Toronto
     year: 2021

 email: ""
 interests:
 - Spatial Statistics